Bisher 625 mal gespeichert

 Bairnsdale is about an hour and a half from the farm where there are bigger supermarkets, shops and places to eat.
 Lakes Entrance isn’t far from here where you can visit the beach (and maybe spot seals/dolphins from the sand!).

 This is not a typical Workaway accommodation set-up, in the sense that you will not be immersed in a family, but rather part of a community of other volunteers and travellers.
 What we mean is that, although we do gather regularly to spend evenings together, there will be times where you might not see us for a few days in a row, if we are on the road for our businesses.

 Your own transport would be a bonus (but not a necessity!) as it’ll allow you to get out and discover the area a lot more on your time off.

-We suggest that you bring old/warm clothes to work in as the dogs don’t understand the value of expensive clothing!
+We suggest that you bring old/warm clothes and work boots to work in as the dogs don’t understand the value of expensive clothing!
 You will get muddy, wet, sandy and covered in dog hair whilst you’re working, so please, take that into account.
 There are some clothes here left by previous volunteers that you may be able to borrow, but we can’t offer any guarantees on sizes or availability when we have a full house, so it’s best to bring your own.

 It can get cold up here in the evening, so make sure you bring a warm jumper or two!

 When working, we require you to wear long trousers and enclosed shoes for your own protection, a hat may also come in handy during the hotter days.

 Please be aware that the work can involve handling raw meat when feeding the dogs, so if you’re vegetarian, please make sure that you can handle this.

 We understand that everybody would love to spend their working hours solely with the dogs, however, this isn’t realistic as there are so many other important jobs that need to be done.
 When you’ve finished your day, you’re welcome to spend time with the dogs then (we can assure you that the dogs will love it too!).